-To create an automated task, you’ll first need to create a template.
+To create an automated task, you’ll first need a template.
 For more details, go to Custom Task Templates.
 Once you have a template, follow these steps:

-1. Go to Settings from your left sidebar menu, select Pipelines, then click on the pipeline name or click on the CREATE PIPELINE button.
+1. Go to Settings from your left sidebar menu, select Pipelines, then click on the pipeline name or click on CREATE PIPELINE.

 2. Select the stage you want to add the automation to, click + Add automation, then select the Create Task automation from the pull-down menu.